Itai-Nelken/itai-lang/README.md

 add_num<char>('a', 'b'); // compilation error!
 ```

+## The `defer` statement

+The `defer` statement defers the execution of a function call until the parent (surrounding) function returns.

+The deferred call's arguments are evaluated immediately, but the function call is not executed until the parent function returns.

 ## Modules

 A module is used to group together a bunch of types, variables, constants, enums, structs, and functions that do a single thing. each module has its own namespace.<br>